wisdomwest/alx-files_manager/README.md

 The new user must be saved in the collection users:
 email: same as the value received
 password: SHA1 value of the value received

+TASK 4: Authenticate a user
+mandatory
+In the file routes/index.js, add 3 new endpoints:

+GET /connect => AuthController.getConnect
+GET /disconnect => AuthController.getDisconnect
+GET /users/me => UserController.getMe
+Inside controllers, add a file AuthController.js that contains new endpoints:

+GET /connect should sign-in the user by generating a new authentication token:

+By using the header Authorization and the technique of the Basic auth (Base64 of the <email>:<password>), find the user associate to this email and with this password (reminder: we are storing the SHA1 of the password)
+If no user has been found, return an error Unauthorized with a status code 401
+Otherwise:
+Generate a random string (using uuidv4) as token Create a key: auth_<token>
+Use this key for storing in Redis (by using the redisClient create previously) the user ID for 24 hours Return this token: { "token": "155342df-2399-41da-9e8c-458b6ac52a0c" } with a status code 200 Now, we have a way to identify a user, create a token (= avoid to store the password on any front-end) and use this token for 24h to access to the API!

+Every authenticated endpoints of our API will look at this token inside the header X-Token.

+GET /disconnect should sign-out the user based on the token:

+Retrieve the user based on the token:
+If not found, return an error Unauthorized with a status code 401 Otherwise, delete the token in Redis and return nothing with a status code 204 Inside the file controllers/UsersController.js add a new endpoint:

+GET /users/me should retrieve the user base on the token used:

+Retrieve the user based on the token:
+If not found, return an error Unauthorized with a status code 401 Otherwise, return the user object (email and id only)